SceneGate/Yarhl/docs/articles/core/formats/converters-usecases.md

 ## Convert one format into many

+**Requirement**: convert the format into more than one output formats.

-Depending on the use cases you may want to:
+Depending on the format you may want to:

-1. **Convert the format into a container type `NodeContainerFormat`** that contains a child per output format.
+- **Convert the format into a container type `NodeContainerFormat`** that contains a child per output format.
-2. Create a **separate** converter for each target format.
+- Create a **separate** converter for each target format.

 > [!TIP]
 > Check-out the [node](../virtual-file-system/nodes.md) topic to learn more